 Learning and education are very important here at Healthy Paws Veterinary Care.
 We strive to have a state of the art hospital with a staff trained in the latest medical advances.
 We believe our patients deserve the very best veterinary care.

 Our team is comprised of animal lovers.
 We treat each patient like our own so you know they get plenty of love and attention during their visits.

-Dr. Suh has three dogs, a dachshund, a cockapoo and long-haired Dachshund mix named, Frankie, Chelsea and Chloe, and one cat named Mr. Henry Pip.
+Dr. Suh has two dogs, a dachshund named Frankie and a cockapoo Chelsea .
 Dr. Suh's favorite movie is The Lion King.
 Her favorite beverage is a caffè americano and she loves treating herself to a manicure and pedicure.
 The song that always makes her smile is "Just the Way You Are" by Bruno Mars and her favorite workout song is "Eye of the Tiger" by Katy Perry.
 The furthest place she has traveled is Melbourne, Australia but would love to visit Tokyo, Japan.
 She loves making her kids laugh and watching TV with her husband.